Symeon the Metaphrast: Life

+Works

 Symeon wrote mainly hymnody and hagiography.
 He composed kanones, stichera and a hymn to the Trinity.
-He also compiled excerpts of the church fathers, particularly Basil the Great.
+He also compiled excerpts of the Church Fathers, particularly Basil the Great.
 His most important work by far, however, is the menologion, which Albert Ehrhard labelled "a revolution in the field of hagiography".
 According to tradition, it was commissioned by Basil II.

 Symeon's menologion is a product of the encyclopedism characteristic of the Macedonian Renaissance.
 He did not merely collect and arrange pre-existing saint's lives, but also reworked them, standardizing their language and embellishing their rhetorical style to bring them in line with the Atticism of the day.
 His nickname comes from this act of metaphrasis.
 The content of the lives was not altered, however, and historical errors were left intact.
 Symeon arranged them according to their feast days in the Eastern Orthodox liturgical calendar.
 There are about 150 distinct lives.

 For his menologion, Symeon received praise from Nikephoros Ouranos and Michael Psellos addressed to him an encomium.
 It was widely read in monasteries.
 The standard edition came in ten volumes.
 Numerous illuminated copies were produced in the 11th century.
+Working independently, Father Delehaye and Albert Ehrhard compiled works attributed to Symeon.
+They were at a loss for the provenance of some of his materials and their relation to other standard hagiographies.
+In particular, Delehaye found that Symeon or his immediate sources sparsely added materials of their own drawn from other places.

 Some orthodox prayers of preparation before Holy Communion and prayers of thanksgiving after Holy Communion were composed by him.